martinius96/ESP32-eduroam/README.md

 **Solution for unable to authentication via id@domain using domain\\username AD format by Jim @gojimmypi**
 * https://github.com/martinius96/ESP32-eduroam/issues/4#issue-632608789
 # Tested implementations were with Arduino Core 1.0.4 for ESP32!
+* **Latest examples from 2021 and 2022 I haven't tested, I don't have more access to eduroam network**

 # This repo offers
-* Wifi connection to eduroam powered networks with university login and password
+* Wifi connection to eduroam powered networks with university login, anonymous identity and password
+* Anonymous identity (visible as plaintext) is used for redirect of connection from other university to your local RADIUS server if you dont want to provide your username
 * Supported methods: PEAP + MsCHAPv2 & EAP-TTLS + MsCHAPv2

-* In this repository, there are examples for MQTT, HTTP, HTTPS connections to user applications or IoT applications - Thingspeak, IBM, Cayenne, IBM Watson, AzureIoT, Thinx Cloud, etc.
+# Opened ports at eduroam network
+* 50, 51, 1194, 41, 4500, 1723 - **In & Out**
+* 0, 500, 1000, 47, 21, 22, 80, 443, 3128, 8080, 465, 579, 143, 993, 110, 995 - **Out**

 # Format
 * ANONYMOUS IDENTITY = anonymous@example.com (for instance: anonymous@tuke.sk)